lfex/moneta/docs/user-guide/source/includes/_structure.md

 >
 ```

-As you may guess from the output of that second call, under the covers, the
+In the ``examples/structure.lfe`` module which we have just imported, some utility
+functions are defined which will lets us easily create tables in Mnesia based
+on the records defined in the ``examples/tables.lfe`` file.
+Of particular
+interest right now is the ``(init)`` function; let's call it:

-``init`` function calls a couple of utility functions defined in
+The ``init`` function calls a couple of utility functions defined in
 ``examples/structure.lfe`` :

 * ``(create-set-tables)``, and